VDB Comparison

 Text only goes so far.
 Complement your words with diagrams, graphs, charts, code snippets, equations, images and any other visual tools that explain your work more efficiently.

-Write mathematical expressions using LaTex.
+Write mathematical expressions using LaTeX.

 5. Be conversational, friendly, and use action verbs